Handwashing with soap as critical policy

 Global Handwashing Day – 15 October

 Each year on 15 October, over 200 million people are involved in the celebration of Global Handwashing Day in over 100 countries around the world.
-In addition, Lifebuoy works with for example global partners such as The Earth Institute and PSI to implement its handwashing behaviour change programmes across the world, teaching children, new mothers and community leaders this lifesaving habit.
+In addition, Lifebuoy works with for example global partners such as The and to implement its handwashing behaviour change programmes across the world, teaching children, new mothers and community leaders this lifesaving habit.

 Lifebuoy has a proven model for handwashing behaviour change and launched its Help a Child Reach 5 handwashing campaign to improve the health of Thesgora, a village with one of the highest rates of diarrhoea in India.
 Lifebuoy won’t stop at Thesgora – the brand wants to expand its life-saving mission, village by village.
 The campaign won’t stop until child mortality due to diarrhoea is eliminated.